Calls for expressions of interest

 10. Provisional timetable

-Expected start date of the contract: (from) from the date of signature by the 2 contracting parties
+Expected start date of the contract: from the date of signature by the 2 contracting parties.

-The final schedule will be included in the tender documents.
+The final schedule will be included in the tender documents during the next phase.

 11. Eligibility